 Lachenalia carnosa is a Namaqualand species found growing in rocks and on sandy flats between hills.
 Pictures 1-4 below from Bob Rutemoeller and Mary Sue Ittner show this species growing in the rocks September 2006.
 Photo 5 was taken by Cameron McMaster September 2011 near Carolusberg.

 Lachenalia namaquensis is found in exposed rocky habitats.
-Photo taken by Andrew Harvie northwest of Steinkopf.
+The photo was taken by Andrew Harvie northwest of Steinkopf.

 Lachenalia patula is found on quartz hillsides in the northwest Cape.
 Photos by Andrew Harvie.

 Lapeirousia arenicola is found in deep red sand.
-Photos taken September 2006 by Mary Sue Ittner.
+Photos were taken September 2006 by Mary Sue Ittner.

 Lapeirousia fabricii is found on stony sandstone and granitic slopes.
-Photos taken September 2006 by Mary Sue Ittner.
+Photos were taken September 2006 by Bob Rutemoeller and Mary Sue Ittner.

 Massonia bifolia syn.
-Whiteheadia bifolia Photographed by Diane Whitehead, Mary Sue Ittner and Bob Rutemoeller in early September 2006.
+Whiteheadia bifolia grows in arid winter-rainfall areas of southwestern Namibia and the Western Cape.
+Plants are tucked in under rocks to provide shade and bulb protection.
+Photographed by Diane Whitehead, Mary Sue Ittner and Bob Rutemoeller in early September 2006.

 Moraea fugacissima (syn.
 Galaxia fugacissima) is found on wet sand and clay flats from Namaqualand to Humansdorp.
 Photo taken by Cameron McMaster near Kamieskroon.

-Moraea fugax ssp. filicaulis grows in rocky ground or deep sand and flowers August to October.
-Photographed September 2006 in Namaqua National Park by Bob Rutemoeller and Mary Sue Ittner.
+Moraea fugax grows in deep sands and rocky sandstone and granitic soils in the winter rainfall areas of South Africa.
+Photographs were taken September 2006 in Namaqua National Park by Bob Rutemoeller and Mary Sue Ittner.

 Moraea gawleri is widespread in the Cape province and is found growing on sandy or clay slopes, usually in Renosterveld.
 Photo taken September 2011 by Cameron McMaster.